apache/www-site/content/foundation/preFAQ.md

 1. <a id="hijack" name="hijack"> **You think Apache has stolen or hijacked one of your favourite Web sites.** </a>
-If you think that Apache has somehow 'hijacked,' 'taken over,' or otherwise blocked access to a Web site, **IT HASN'T** -- the people who actually *run* the Web site have installed or upgraded the Apache software which answers browser requests, and haven't completed the upgrade yet.
+If you think that Apache has somehow 'hijacked,' 'taken over,' or otherwise blocked access to a Web site, **IT HASN'T**.
+The people who actually *run* the Web site have installed or upgraded the Apache software which answers browser requests, and haven't completed the upgrade yet.
 See [paragraph [1]](#itworked) above for suggestions on how to reach them for a